 Wine Writing Recommendations

 After a 10+ year break, I’m rediscovering the world of everyday wine writing.
 I’ve come across some blogs/newsletters I enjoy, some of whom are old friends and others are new discoveries.
-I recommend checking out The Wine Curmudgeon,, and Press Fraction (specializes in NY and other regional wines), all here on SubStack.
+I recommend checking out, , and (specializes in NY and other regional wines), all here on SubStack.
 For a little more professional take, but still not taking it all too seriously, you’ll enjoy Vinography, which is an evergreen wine blog still as great now as it was many years ago.

 Book Pairing: Malibu Rising by Taylor Jenkins Reid